armin-talic/Indoor-Positioning-Via-Wifi-Fingerprinting/README.md

 It can be seen that least amount of high WAP signals was recorded in the middle building.
 Later in the modeling process this will cause lower accuracy of location predictions for this building.

 # Results (Machine Learning Models)

+I started with building the model to predict the building at which user had connected to the internet.
+The first model had low accuracy so I decided to normalize WAPs rows put them in range from 0 to 1) and it drastically improved the model's performance.

+## Building prediction (Classification with KNN model)

+With normalized WAP rows, the achieved accuracy is 100% for buildings' prediciton with KNN model.
+The confusion matrix and performance of the model can be seen below:
+### Confusion Matrix:      0    1    2
+###                   0  536   0    0
+###                   1   0   307   0
+###                 2   0    0   268
+### Accuracy = 1
+### Kappa = 1

+## Floor prediction (Classification with KNN, Random Forest, and Gradient Boosting models)

+For the floor prediction I have used the normalized WAPs data.

+### Building 1 Floor prediction
+### Building 2 Floor prediction
+### Building 3 Floor prediction